The Double (2013 film): Plot

 Downtrodden Simon James has worked at his office for seven years, but he is ignored by his boss, named The Colonel, and colleagues.
 From his apartment he spies on a beautiful co-worker he admires, Hannah, who lives in the apartment opposite him.
 He sees her throwing away art and secretly retrieves and admires it.
 One night, Simon sees a man jump to his death from the floor above Hannah's apartment.
 He talks to detectives, who explain that if the man had jumped a few feet to the right, he would have been badly hurt but would have survived.
+Simon takes Hannah to a restaurant where the waitress, Kiki, informs him that he has a call from his mother.
+When he returns to the table, Hannah is gone.
+Simon then trades his television in for money and buys a gift for Hannah.

-Simon's boss announces the arrival of a new employee, James Simon, who looks identical to Simon, which causes Simon to faint upon first glance.
+At work, Simon's boss announces the arrival of a new employee, James Simon, who looks identical to Simon, which causes Simon to faint upon first glance.
 Assertive and charming, James is Simon's polar opposite.
 Much to Simon's annoyance, James not only gets respect from their co-workers but no one seems to notice that they are identical in appearance.
 James, on the other hand, does notice this and sees Simon's pain.
-Out of pity, he decides to buddy-up with Simon and give him advice about how to seduce Hannah.
+Out of pity, he decides to buddy-up with Simon and the two have breakfast at Kiki’s restaurant.
+Later, they go to a bar where James gives Simon advice about how to seduce Hannah.
 Hannah then asks James on a date through Simon.
 On the date, Simon pretends to be James, with the real James giving him instructions via earpiece.
 When Simon becomes nervous, the two swap places and James kisses Hannah, angering Simon.
 James asks Simon to take an aptitude test in his place and seduces their boss's surly, rebellious daughter, Melanie, whom Simon was instructed to tutor, something he is reluctant to do.